my favorite things

 Britney Spears' Blackout.
 The production was incredible.
 Danja is one of my favorite producers, as is Timbaland.
 Blackout paved the way for pop singers everywhere.
 Before that, everything sounded like the same almost 1980's bubblegum pop stuff.
 Pharrell Williams is also a producer on the album.

 I always get asked if I use self affirmations.
-I got asked so often that I Googled how to do them in front of a mirror.
+I was asked so often that I Googled how to do them in front of a mirror because I was confused on the proper method.
 Up pops model Ashley Graham with her advice she tells her self daily: "You are bold.
 You are brilliant.
-You are beautiful."
+You are beautiful.”

 Feeling this didn't apply to me, I came up with: "You love your life.
 You love yourself.
 You are exactly the person you wish to be."
 From there, I'll add on other things pertinent to who I wish to be and/or goals I need to accomplish.
 Does it work?
 I hope so!
 Time will tell!